 Bryant labors all day and a lot of nights, making sure all of us horses are fed, watered and taken care of physically.
-He has a particular call he performs, and when we hear it we dart in his direction as we recognize it leads to dining!
+He has a particular call he performs, “Come On,” and when we hear it we dart in his direction as we recognize it leads to dining!
 Bryant recounts our past by sharing stories, some funny, some sad, but each one reveals the history of the Heritage Horse of Oklahoma and how we have endured.
-Bryant is one of my best friends and I look forward to his visits!
+Bryant is one of my best friends, and I look forward to all his visits!

-Mamma ‘D’ is my assistant, editor, picture taker and my human mamma.
-She spends a lot of time visiting with me and my family and friends.
+Mamma ‘D’ is my assistant, editor, picture taker, and my human mamma.
+She spends a lot of time visiting me and my family and friends.
 There is usually a notebook, recorder, camera and sometimes a computer found in the vicinity, all the essentials she requires to get my stories to you.
 Mamma ‘D’ and I have been bonding since Day 1, and have faith our connection will endure a lifetime.
-Soon we will enjoy spring, new foals and more grass, so be sure to stick with us, Mamma ‘D’ and I will keep the stories coming!
+Soon we will enjoy spring, new foals, and more grass, so be sure to stick with us, Mamma ‘D’ and I will keep the stories coming!